napari/island-dispatch/source/blog/napari-xarray.md

 language: English
 ---

-# Seamless Xarray Integration with Napari - Plan from SciPY 2025
+# Seamless Xarray Integration with Napari - Plan from SciPy 2025

 ```{note}
 This post is cross-posted on the [Xarray blog](https://xarray.dev/blog).